HD 94510

 HD 94510 is a single star in the southern constellation of Carina, positioned near the northern constellation border with Vela.
 It has the Bayer designation u Carinae; HD 94520 is the identifier from the Henry Draper Catalogue.
 This object has an orange hue and is visible to the naked eye with an apparent visual magnitude that fluctuates around +3.78.
 The star is located at a distance of 95 light-years from the Sun based on parallax, and is drifting further away with a radial velocity of +8 km/s.

-This is a K-type star in the subgiant stage with a stellar classification of K0IV, which indicates it has exhausted the supply of hydrogen at its core and is evolving into a giant.
+This is a K-type star in the subgiant or giant stage with a stellar classification of K0IV, or K1III which indicates it has exhausted the supply of hydrogen at its core and is evolving into a giant.
 HD 94510 is a suspected variable star with a brightness that has been measured varying from magnitude 3.75 down to 3.80.
-It has an estimated 1.60 times the mass of the Sun and has expanded to nearly eight times the Sun's radius.
-The star is radiating 31 times the luminosity of the Sun from its enlarged photosphere at an effective temperature of 5006 K.
+It has an estimated 1.90 times the mass of the Sun and has expanded to 6.9 times the Sun's radius.
+The star is radiating 27 times the luminosity of the Sun from its enlarged photosphere at an effective temperature of 5006 K.